randomwalker-io/random_walker/development.md

 * Prior Layer - A default layer
 * Learning Layer - A layer which learns from past experience of the Walker.
 * Feasible Layer - Layer reflecting the feasible location
-* Location Bias Layer - A layer promoting the collection of data for OSM.
+* Location Bias Layer - A layer promoting the collection of data for OSM, also for locations where people have not been to.
 * Safety Layer - A layer which reflects the safety rating of the locations.

 The computation of the probability layer maybe faster using GPU